LaithAbuhannun/businesscardreader/README.md

   * fix spelling,
   * correct numbers,
-  * delete a card that you don’t want.
+  * delete a card you don’t want.
 * The frontend calls:

   * `PUT /update_card` to update the stored info for one card.